nickassafkirk/Memory_Minder_Memory_Game/README.md

 **Bug** An extra value was being added to the moves score output box upon game completion.
 **Fix** the countClicks() function was being called by the calculateScore() function upon game completion as a result an extra increment was being added to the moves counter when the game was completed.
-TYo fix this the calculation was changed to use the clicks value which is returned by the countClicks() function so that the moves box does not display the incorrect answer on game completion
+To fix this the calculation was changed to use the clicks value which is returned by the countClicks() function so that the moves box does not display the incorrect answer on game completion.

 **Bug** Re-clicking a correctly matched tile changed it's background-color.
 While this did not affect the functionality of the game( ie it did not register as a click, move or affect the scoring etc...) it was deemed confusing, as user may interpret a change of color as a sign that this tile is still available for use.